plabayo/venndb/README.md

     // trying to do so will result in a compile-team failure.
     #[venndb(filter)]
     department: Department,
+    // similar to regular bool filters,
+    // filter maps can also be optional.
+    // When a filter map is optional and the row's property for that filter is None,
+    // it will not be registered and thus not be able to filtered (found) on that property
+    #[venndb(filter)]
+    country: Option<String>,
 }

+// TODO: adapt the example to make this work

 fn main() {
     let db = EmployeeInMemDB::from_iter([